Free-Geek/tmpsites/readme.md

 This is the server's admin username and server's default hostname, joined with a '@'.
 This is used as part of an SSH command or Rsync.

+`num_sites`:

+This is the number of sites to create.

 ### Create the private_key file

 When the EC2 instance was created, it prompted you to download a PEM file.